sharontan/machine-learning/README.md

-### Analysis of data from various data sources using machine learning techniques
+### Analysis of data from various sources using machine learning techniques